SirMotte/FoundryVTT-Theme-Hearth/README.md

 ![grafik](https://user-images.githubusercontent.com/82598692/215295962-b3991143-a348-492b-ba24-25c6663d12ea.png)

-This is a recreation of my well received [Theme for Fantasy Grounds Unity](https://github.com/SirMotte/FGU-Theme-Hearth).
+This is a [Foundry VTT](https://foundryvtt.com/) recreation of my well received [Hearth Theme for Fantasy Grounds Unity](https://github.com/SirMotte/FGU-Theme-Hearth).
 Follow the set-up instructions below and ideally report back with findings and opinions.
+This is not a module!

 ## Requirements:
 - Foundry VTT (Duh!)